 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
-Recognizes Out- of-State ID Cards?
+Recognizes Out-of-State ID Cards?
 Illinois 2013 legislation, later revisions Allowed Yes, caregivers can assist only one patient.
 Five plants, 2.5 ounces of cannabis, unless a waiver is granted for more The law allows for 60 medical dispensaries and 22 cultivation facilities.
+As of Dec.
+2024, there are 55 medical cannabis dispensaries.
 There is a 7% excise tax at the wholesale level and a 1% sales tax.
-Not allowed Dozens of conditions, including chronic pain, PTSD, HIV/AIDS, autism, cancer, spinal cord injury, multiple sclerosis, Crohn's, seizures, cachexia, irritable bowel syndrome, migraines, and anorexia.
+Not allowed Dozens of conditions, including chronic pain, PTSD, HIV/AIDS, autism, cancer, spinal cord injury, multiple sclerosis, Crohn's, seizures, cachexia, IBS, migraines, and anorexia.
 Patients who could be prescribed opioids also qualify.
 The health department can add conditions.
 Yes, through the Dept. of Public Health No, however, adults 21 and older are allowed to possess, purchase, and use cannabis.
 Kentucky 2023 legislation Not allowed Yes, limited to three patients.
-Default amounts TBD; 30-day supply at home; 10- day supply on one's person; physicians can okay more Regulators will license dispensaries, processors, producers (holding both cultivator and processor licenses), testing labs, and four tiers of cannabis cultivators.
-Yes, appears to be envisioned but rules have not been issued as of July 2023 Cancer; chronic, severe, intractable, or debilitating pain; epilepsy/seizure disorder; multiple sclerosis, muscle spasms; chronic nausea or cyclical vomiting; PTSD; and any other condition the Kentucky Center for Cannabis approves.
+Default; 30-day supply at home (112 grams of flower); 10- day supply on one's person; physicians can okay more Regulators awarded 48 dispensary licenses in fall 2024, and previously awarded licenses for processorproducers (holding both cultivator and processor licenses), testing labs, and cannabis cultivators.
+Allowed Cancer; chronic, severe, intractable, or debilitating pain; epilepsy/seizure disorder; multiple sclerosis, muscle spasms; chronic nausea or cyclical vomiting; PTSD; and any other condition the Kentucky Center for Cannabis approves.
 Yes, from the Cabinet for Health and Family Services Yes, but must have a condition that qualifies under Kentucky law.
 Can purchase a 10-day supply.
-Louisiana 2015 and subsequent legislation Not allowed Yes 2.5 ounces of flower cannabis every 14 days Eleven medical cannabis-only "pharmacies" are open as of July 2023.
-Each of 10 licensees may open satellite locations as patient numbers increase Two universities are contracting with producers to grow cannabis.
+Louisiana 2015 and subsequent legislation Not allowed Yes 2.5 ounces of flower cannabis every 14 days Twenty medical cannabis-only "pharmacies" are open as of January 2025.
+Each of 10 licensees has been allowed to open satellite locations as patient numbers increase.
+Two producers are licensed to grow cannabis.
 Allowed Any medical condition the physician considers debilitating to the patient, plus several listed conditions, including cancer, HIV/AIDS, ALS, wasting, seizure disorders, Alzheimer's, spasticity, Crohn's disease, muscular dystrophy, glaucoma, Parkinson's disease, TBI, PTSD, multiple sclerosis, intractable pain, and (in some cases) autism No Yes